beamer-bridge/beamer/docs/source/whitepaper.rst

 Why do we need the fill ID?
 +++++++++++++++++++++++++++

-The reason a claimer needs to submit a `fill ID` is to make a statement of when the related request was filled.
+The reason a claimer needs to submit a `fill ID` is to make a statement as to when the related request was filled.
 It is returned by the `FillManager` contract on rollup B and there will always be only one valid `fill ID` to a fill of a requests.
 Enforcing a submission of an ID, certain attacks on honest challengers are prevented.
 Without this ID, an evildoer could claim an unfilled request and only fill it once its claim is challenged thus turning it into a rightful claim and gaining the challenger's stake.
-The `fill ID` is defined as
+The `fill ID` is defined as:

 ::